rust-cli/book/src/tutorial/errors.md

 ## Wrapping up

-The complete code for our `grrs` tool with improved error reporting will look like this:
+Your code should now look like:

 ```rust,ignore
 {{#include errors-impl.rs}}